nichiesystems/uswdocs/src/faq/android/ru/ethereum/when-an-ethereum-transaction-considered-final-irreversible.md

-# When an Ethereum transaction considered final and irreversible?
+# When an Ethereum transactions considered final and irreversible?

 While an Ethereum transaction is considered completed/confirmed when it has been included in the blockchain it's not considered final (irreversible) until a few more blocks have been added to the blockchain after it.